 Within a few months, the dams of Victoria will be barren and dry, and it is through this body of work that I aim to capture their ephemeral geography.
 These works are a celebration of the local region’s beauty right now, as it presently is.
 In this age of being obsessed with fear around the destruction of the environment, I choose to celebrate the small wins.

 I spent many months touring the region, jumping out of the car to stop and photograph moments with dams whilst trespassing on properties.
 Once in the studio I have drawn inspiration from these experiences to produce textural, evocative and a captivating experiences ; an essence of these dams, be it fleeting .

 As my previous work I have chosen to collaged mixed paper and transparent paper to form uneven , textured surfaces for each drawing.
 This helps to create movement within the image as I manipulate multi mediums around the surface.

 Each dam that I resonated with will be represented by 2 large scale drawings.
 There will be 12 in total.

-Sandy Fly Dam, Junortoun: the road to work, Julies dam, Spring Gully.
+Sandy Fly Dam, Junortoun: the road to work, Julies dam, Spring Gully, The Cascades.

 These are the first of the series.

 Sandy Fly Dam 1.
 110 cm x 80 cm, mixed media on collaged paper.